drdhaval2785/github_issue_backup/readme.md

 10. `github_issue_backup.sh drdhaval2785 -a -a -p -f` would fetch all issues of all repositories of user drdhaval2785 with Syntax Highlighting and Emoji, and store it in working directory.

 To fetch the data of all issues of all repositories of any given user / organization, option 10 is the safest one to work with (though a bit costly on space).

+In any of the above examples let's say 10th example, if the user doesn't want to download the images (to decrease backup size) he can add `-n` at the end like `github_issue_backup.sh drdhaval2785 -a -a -p -f -n`.

 ## cURL explanation
 There are two lines in cURL which need a bit of explanation: